“The Village Schoolmaster” by Oliver Goldsmith

 12. “Conveyed the dismal tidings when he frowned.”

-The poet explains that bad news spread when the master looked angry.
+He explains that bad news spread (by Informing each other), when the master looked angry.

 13. “Yet he was kind, or if severe in aught,”

-The poet admits that the schoolmaster was kind despite being strict.
+He admits that the schoolmaster was actually kind despite being strict.

 14. “The love he bore to learning was in fault;”

-He says that the schoolmaster’s strictness was due to his love for learning.
+He says that the schoolmaster’s strictness was because of his deep love for education

 Stanza 4: The Master’s Knowledge and Admiration (Lines 15–24)